Bobby Neely

 Robert Lee Neely (born March 22, 1974) is an American actor and former American football tight end who played for the Chicago Bears in the National Football League (NFL).
 He played college football at Virginia University.

 Early life and education

 Neely played all four of his college years at Virginia University.
-He never redshirted his freshman year, however, most of the staff in the program believed that he should have done so.
-During his college career, he got injured constantly.
-He played in only five games in his senior year because of the injuries he obtained.
+He played his first year at Virginia, being one of only four true freshman that season.
+After his first season at the University of Virginia, he was regarded as one of the best freshman Tight-Ends in the country.
+After suffering, a high ankle sprain during a career high statistical game against the University of Michigan in 1995, Bobby played in only five games his senior season.
 He was very frustrated that he had missed the chance to be a All-ACC tight end.
 He believed that he deserved the award because he did just as well as the winner.
 He also claimed that he was the best tight end out there and one of the only 'real' ones.
+Meaning, having the ability to both block and catch passes was key.
 While there, he caught 50 passes for 509 yards.
-Out of those 50 catches, not even one of them was a touchdown.
-All of these factors led to him being undrafted.
+Unfortunately out of those 50 catches, none resulted in a touchdown.
+Some believe these factors led to him being undrafted.